AnilKumarMandava/assignment2-mandava/README.md

  2. Visitors can reach here by personal vehicle or by Taxi from airport  to the main entrance to the Gulab Bagh and Zoo.
  3. Museum is just a walk of 200mts opposite to zoo.

+ #### Places to visit near Vintage and Classic Car Museum

+ - Lake Palace, also known as Jag Niwas, is one of the most gorgeous and famous Palace nearby.

+- Situated on the banks of Lake Pichola, City Palace is yet another palace offering exquisite beauty.

+- Saheliyon ki Bari also called the Garden of Maidens, is a vast garden designed for the Queen of Rana Sangha and his maidens.

+- On the stunning bank of Lake Pichola, you can take a quick boat ride and explore the surroundings.